tejaswini5801/previews/Type Annotations.md

 Type Annotations can be applied to any type use.
 It ensures stronger type checking which can help reduce the number of errors in the Java code and improved analysis of Java programs.

-**Applying Type Annotations** - They can be applied in variety of ways, most often they are placed before the type to which they have been applied.
+**Applying Type Annotations** - They can be applied in many ways, mostly they are placed before the type to which they have been applied.

 <br />